At87668/StarAureole/README.md

 Mixins can be used to modify classes at runtime before they are loaded.
 StarAureole uses it to inject its code into the Minecraft client.
 This way, none of Mojang's copyrighted code is shipped.
 If you want to learn more about it, check out its [Documentation](https://docs.spongepowered.org/5.1.0/en/plugin/internals/mixins.html).

 ## Contributing
 We appreciate contributions.
-So if you want to support us, feel free to make changes to LiquidBounce's source code and submit a pull request.
+So if you want to support us, feel free to make changes to StarAureole's source code and submit a pull request.